jbeck018/nuco/README-AI.md

 - Consider using it for streaming responses and edge deployments
 - Monitor usage to manage costs

-## Using AI Features in Nuco-App
+## Using AI Features in Neuco-App

 ### Enabling AI Features

-1. Log in to Nuco-App
+1. Log in to Neuco-App
 2. Navigate to your organization settings
 3. Go to the "AI Settings" tab
 4. Enable the AI features you want to use